TanStack/virtual/README.md

 > React Virtual uses [Scarf](https://www.npmjs.com/package/@scarf/scarf) to collect anonymized installation analytics.
 These analytics help support the maintainers of this library.
 However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's `package.json`.
 Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.

+# Why?

+React Virtual's most distinguishing feature is that it's just one single custom hook instead of a set of components.
+In more trendy terms, this means that it is "headless", allowing you to control 100% all of the markup and styles, exactly how you want.

+React Virtual supplies you with primitive **utilities** that allow you to build any range of virtualized experiences. **One testament to this** is that you can combine 2 instances of `useVirtual` onto the same markup to achieve a virtualized grid, where with other utilites, you would need to use a dedicated `Grid`-like component.

 # Sample

 This is just a quick sample of what it looks like to use React Virtual.
 Please refer to the examples for more usage patterns.